 Plan of Action Achivements/Outcomes Conduct of IQAC Meeting Regular meetings of IQAC were held.
-Self-Defence Training to Girl Students Selfdefence Training organised in which 287 girl students benefited.
+Self-Defence Training to Girl Students Selfdefence Training organised in which 92 girl students benefited.
 Strengthening the Alumni association Alumni meet regularly conducted.
-An Alumni meet was conducted on 08.09.2018.
-Organisation of Seminar and workshop A national level seminar was organised on 'Litho-Hydro-Bio & Atmosphere in the service of mankind' on 8th and 9th Sept.
-2018 and a workshop on Career Road Map was organised on 4th August, 2018.
+An Alumni meet was conducted on 11th July, 2019.
+Organisation of Seminar and workshop A state level seminar was organised by English, Odia and Sanskrit department.
 Preparation of Academic Calendar The Academic calendar for the session was prepared and effectively executed.
 Regular feedback from the stakeholders For continuous up-gradation feedback was taken from the stakeholders like students, faculty, parents and alumni, the outcomes was analysed and suggestions were implemented for improvement and quality enhancement.
-To encourage students to participate in co-curricular activities Students participated in NSS, NCC, YRC, Annual Sport activities and other socio-cultural activities.
-To organise career counseling programme Successfully organised career counseling programme on 11th and 12th February, 2019.
-View Upl oaded File

-14. Whether AQAR was placed before statutory body ?
-Yes Name of Statutory Body Meeting Date Governing Body 17-Jul-2019 15.
-Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
-No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2019 Date of Submission 25-Feb-2019 17.
-Does the Institution have Management Information System ?
-Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) This institution has various modules of MIS currently operational which are given below. ?
+To encourage students to participate in cocurricular activities Students participated in NSS, NCC, YRC, Annual Sport activities and other socio cultural activities.
+To organise career counseling programme Successfully organised career counseling programme on 30th November, 2019.
+Steps for eco-friendly campus Campus cleaning, Vanmahotsav, Plantation Drives carried out as a measures towards eco-friendly campus.
+Opening up of a Computer Lab with internet facility A Computer Lab was opened on 20th February, 2019.
+View Upl oaded File 4.
+Whether AQAR was placed before statutory ody?
+No 5.
+Whether NAAC/or any other accredited ody(s) visited IQAC or interacted with it to ssess the functioning ?
+No 6.
+Whether institutional data submitted to ISHE: Yes ear of Submission 2020 ate of Submission 27-May-2020 7.
+Does the Institution have Management aformation System ?
+Yes yes, give a brief descripiton and a list of modules urrently operational (maximum 500 words) This institution has various modules of MIS currently operational which are given below. ?
 For admission and academic management of the students, the SAMS software is the comprehensive tool through which student's admission data and post admission data has been captured.
 The entire admission process is digitized starting form inviting applications, selection, sending of intimation and taking admission.
 The Lokseva portal of Sambalpur University is used for student's enrolment, form fill up, entry of marks and publication of results. ?
 For office administration, HRMS and PIMS portals are in place.
 HRMS is the repository of all the service records of the employees of the institution.
+Through

-Through HRMS, and employee can apply for leave, loan and submit his Performance Appraisal (PAR).
+HRMS, and employee can apply for leave, loan and submit his Performance Appraisal (PAR).
 The HRMS software automatically prepares all account and register of an employee like service book, leave account, loan status, salary status etc. Through this software the pension paper of the employee is also prepared on attaining superannuation. ?
 For transaction of all financial details like salary and arrear bills are prepared through IFMS.
-Pa irt B